Techtonica/curriculum/projects/recipe-page/phase-4-DOM-Manipulation.md

 - Javascript

 Hello everyone!
-We have a big goal for the EOW: we want to incorporate DOM Methods into your recipe page How excited are you about this?
+We have a big goal for the EOW: we want to incorporate DOM Methods into your recipe page.
+How excited are you about this?
 Let's use JS to make your website interactive.

 ### Primary Goals